-Sizzling In Seafolly
+Sizzling In Orange

-It requires a fair amount of confidence, a hint of inspiration and plenty of attitude.
-For 2016, this hue has now been given price of place by the colour trending council which showcased to the world energetic shades such as Aura Orange, Mango Mojito and Dragon Fire which aim to turn the red carpet into a citrus heaven.
+It requires a fair amount of confidence, a hint of inspiration and plenty of attitudes.
+For 2016, this hue has now been given pride of place by the colour trending council which showcased to the world energetic shades such as Aura Orange, Mango Mojito and Dragon Fire which aim to turn the red carpet into citrus heaven.

 “There is certain exoticness with orange and many other cultures are now embracing the shades of orange, we are so much more attuned to other cultures that embrace colour”- Leatrice Eiseman (Executive Director Pantone Colour Institute)

-Louis Vuitton´s Seafolly beachwear and Christian Dior´s outwear also join this trend with their re-take on Halloween´s hallowed pumpkin.
+Louis Vuitton´s and Christian Dior´s outwear also join this trend with their re-take on Halloween´s hollowed pumpkin.
 Even on the high street, there’s tones-a-plenty from leaders such as Cos, Topshop and Whistles highlighting that people are wearing the colour off the catwalks (with a recent search on Asos bringing up nearly 1,200 orange items.)

-Bright yellow also makes an anything but low-key appearance in this citrus celebration with inches of style files suggesting that the best pairing for this key colour is an equally vivid lemony one when the idea is to accent a clean and minimal silhouette which is in swing with so many fashion houses.
+Bright yellow also makes an anything but a low-key appearance in this citrus celebration with inches of style files suggesting that the best pairing for this key colour is an equally vivid lemony one when the idea is to accent a clean and minimal silhouette which is in swing with so many fashion houses.

 Retro Chic At Gucci

-So far, international fashion trends and a love affair with the 70´s (thanks to Gucci and Moschino´s latest collections) have made these warm, comforting hues that were once the family favourite for suburban interiors, ignite the fashion industry from the catwalk to sidewalk.
+So far, international fashion trends and a love affair with the ’70s (thanks to Gucci and Moschino´s latest collections) have made these warm, comforting hues that were once the family favourite for suburban interiors, ignite the fashion industry from the catwalk to sidewalk.